-Team building activities can be a powerful way to unite a group, develop strengths and address weaknesses.
-They are also useful for improving team dynamics, building trust and facilitating communication.
-If you are interested in planning a team building activity at the Drayson Center, we are here to help!
-Our experienced staff and facilitators have developed a variety of activities adaptable for virtually any setting or group - young or old, large or small and across cultures.
-From relays to tug-of-war, we'll help you find activities your co-workers, classmates or team members will enjoy.
+If you are interested in holding a team-building activity at the Drayson Center, we are here to help!
+Our experienced staff and facilitators have developed a variety of activities adaptable for virtually any setting or group—young or old, large or small, and across cultures.
+From relays to tugs-of-war, we'll help you find activities that your co-workers, classmates, or team members will enjoy.

 |The object of this relay race is to control a rolling ball from one trough to another trough as the ball is moved from point A to point B on a course across the field.
 Each team will use one 10ft. trough, two 5ft. troughs, and a 90degree coupler to accomplish the challenge.|